|

 To Purchase Products

-To help prevent this problem in adults, make sure they are on Vitamin C and Nzymes.
-I use the Nzymes Product to support the immune system, and prevent vaccine reactions.
 Section C - Support Information - Required Reading Vaccines There are several articles and photos of vaccine reactions at this website.
 You need to know how to prevent vaccine reactions, because vaccine reactions in some breeds will kill your dog in a slow agonizing death known as Immune Mediated Response, which is always misdiagnosed as HOD.
 So, here is info: Fleas - Heartworm People ask me what I use for these problems.
 I use Interceptor as a heartworm preventative and for flea and tick problems I use a topical product- either Frontline Plus or Advantage, Advantix or Frontline products.
 I do rotate a different one each year.
 Because these are not systemic products, I feel a bit better about using them and because the dogs/cats and my self are also on Nzymes, which detoxifies the body, I am comfortable with using these products.
 Special Alert - Other Breeds: For Collie/Sheltie/Aussie and Sighthound Owners

 (could effect some Great Danes)